HardeepNain/MyCamera/README.md

 ## Features 📝

-- Users can capture images or record videos.
+- The application uses the `navigator interface` to access the user's web camera to capture images or record videos.
 - Users can capture images with different filters.
 - The `Canvas API` is used to implement the zoom feature for images, so that users can zoom in upto 3X or zoom out.
 - Application use `IndexedDB` database of the user's browser to store Media.
 Until user didn't clean cache of the browser media will hang there and user can visit media using gallery page.
-- Users can delete unwanted media and download wanted ones from gallery page into your local system.
+- Users can delete unwanted media and download wanted ones from gallery page into their local system.

 ## Tech Stack ⚒